Awesome Rhyming Riddles with Answers for Kids

 But I carry my house on my back,

-no matter where I go, all day long.
+wherever I go, all day long.

 I am very tall, as tall as a house,